fastoch/DevOps_Full_Course/README.md

 - `docker pull` for other users to pull our image from the registry
 - `docker run` to start the container and run the application it contains

+Writing the Dockerfile for an application is what allows us to then containerize (or "dockerize") that application via a `docker build` command.
+The containerized version of our application is the image that results of the `docker build` command.

+---

+# 4.

 ---

 # 8. Kubernetes Networking